Silver (concert): Show cancellation

 On the day of the concert, Velasquez suffered from a viral infection and temporarily lost her voice.
 During the show, she told to the audience: "I feel really weird standing in front of you, guys ...
 We thought of canceling the show because I don't have a voice."
 She continued to perform several numbers but was forced to cancel her performance halfway through the concert.
-Before leaving the stage, she announced that the show will be rescheduled at a later date: "I promise I'll do it again, and I'll do it for free, and I'll show you how it should be done ...
+Before leaving the stage, she announced that the show would be rescheduled at a later date: "I promise I'll do it again, and I'll do it for free, and I'll show you how it should be done ...
 You deserve better."

-Two days later, music director Ryan Cayabyab said in a statement that he will waive his fees for the re-staging of the concert, while saying, "She came out there [after losing her voice] ... she had the courage to face ... not just courage, you really have to give her a medal."
+Two days later, music director Ryan Cayabyab said in a statement that he would waive his fees for the re-staging of the concert, while saying, "She came out there [after losing her voice] ... she had the courage to face ... not just courage, you really have to give her a medal."
 In an interview with H.O.T.
 TV, Velasquez described the cancellation of the concert as a humbling experience: "My health will fail me, my brain, my eyesight, my two legs will fail me, but never my voice.
 Never.
 I'll open my mouth and, always, my voice will come out.
 For the first time, nothing came out.
 So it was very difficult, but it was a journey for me and it was a lesson.
 There was a lesson for me to learn."
-On November 30, 2012, ABS-CBNnews.com reported January 5, 2013 as the rescheduled date, with the re-staged show to be named Silver Rewind.
+On November 30, 2012, ABS-CBNnews.com reported January 5, 2013 as the rescheduled date, with the show alternatively referred to as Silver Rewind.
 Gloc-9, La Diva, Rachelle Ann Go, and Jaya were added as special guests.

 Synopsis and reception

-The show started with Velasquez, dressed in a silver gown with long train, appearing from the upper stage accompanied by background dancers while singing several lines of "Shine".
+Silver Rewind started with Velasquez, dressed in a silver gown with long train, appearing from the upper stage accompanied by background dancers while singing several lines of "Shine".
 The song was mashed with Rihanna's "Where Have You Been" incorporating the chorus lines' trance elements.
 Shortly after, she began a medley of "Hot Stuff" and "Shake Your Groove Thing".
 After the number, she spoke briefly to the audience, saying, "I learned a lesson last year.
 It's not about me and it's not even about you.
 It's about glorifying God and this whole show we dedicate to You."
 Velasquez then sang a medley songs from her album Nineteen 90 (1990).
 She followed this with an orchestral arrangement of "Dadalhin", before being joined by Gloc-9 for a performance of "Sirena".
 The set list continued with an upbeat rendition of "You've Made Me Stronger".
 She closed the segment with a medley of her movie themes alongside Rachelle Ann Go, La Diva, and Jaya.